Asylum Jam – The Gaming Event Challenging Stereotypical Depictions of Mental Illness #DIHM

 The team stated: “Horror is usually derived from the unknown and what we do not understand— and mental illness is one of these subjects where the general public lacks knowledge and insight.
 Many horror games use the negative portrayal of those who suffer from mental illness as extremely violent or sadistic, usually as the villain or antagonist, as an easy crutch to rest their story, characters and motivations on.
 Psychiatric hospitals, asylums and other similar medical institutions are too-common settings.”

 The games created during the Asylum Jam event itself have a broad range of themes; including mutant farm animals, a man searching for the ghost of his wife, and Lovecraftian mythos.
+The overarching theme is to reduce the stigma around mental illness, to illustrate to gamers that there is nothing shameful or wrong with receiving counselling and support.
 There’s a huge selection of games by indie developers, proving that horror games can do with venturing outside the asylum setting.

 You can play the games and find more info on the Asylum Jam website.